yurivish/pix/README.md

 pix -in picture.jpg
 ```

-Or generate multiple outputs by sweeping the parameter space:
+Generate multiple outputs by sweeping the parameter space:

 ```
 pix -in picture.jpg -sweep